ResearchByRoyce/Customer-Segmentation-and-Retention-Analysis/README.md

 - Create second-purchase campaigns for occasional customers.
 - Monitor at-risk high-value customers before they fully churn.

-## 🧾 Resume Bullet

-**Customer Segmentation & Retention Analysis | SQL**
-Developed SQL-based customer segmentation using purchase frequency, spending behavior, and recency metrics.
-Built customer summary tables and used `CASE WHEN` logic and window functions to identify loyal, high-value, and at-risk customer groups for targeted business action.

 ## 🏁 Conclusion

 This project demonstrates how SQL can be used to turn raw ecommerce transactions into customer-level business insights.
 It highlights customer value, loyalty, inactivity, and retention opportunities, making it useful for marketing strategy, CRM planning, and business decision-making.